fbpx

 Impact on productivity

-It is normal to see a decrease in productivity after implementing the digital workplace, as employees may need time to adjust to the changes.
+It is normal to see decreased productivity after implementing the digital workplace, as employees may need time to adjust to the changes.
 However, after a few weeks, productivity will increase depending on how well and quickly you adapt to the changes.

 A lack of coordination and organizational silos

-Silos results in the lack of coordination between teams within the organization, which decreases productivity and makes an organization resistant to change.
+Silos result in a lack of coordination between teams within the organization, which decreases productivity and makes an organization resistant to change.

 Implementing the digital workplace effectively is the key to transforming the employee experience successfully.
-To do so, you need to understand what to do and how it works.
-Below are a few steps that will help you get started:
+To do so, you must understand what to do and how it works.
+Below are a few steps that will help you strategize digital workplace strategy & get you started:

 1. Check where you are currently